Christian culture: Family life

 Christian family saying grace before eating.

 Christian culture puts notable emphasis on the family, and according to the work of scholars Max Weber, Alan Macfarlane, Steven Ozment, Jack Goody and Peter Laslett, the huge transformation that led to modern marriage in Western democracies was "fueled by the religio-cultural value system provided by elements of Judaism, early Christianity, Roman Catholic canon law and the Protestant Reformation".
+The anthropologist Joseph Henrich credits the medieval Catholic Church with dissolving traditional kinship networks and creating the modern nuclear family.
 Historically, extended families were the basic family unit in the Catholic culture and countries.

 Most Christian denominations practice infant baptism to enter children into the faith.
 Some form of confirmation ritual occurs when the child has reached the age of reason and voluntarily accepts the religion.
 Ritual circumcision is used to mark Coptic Christian and Ethiopian Orthodox Christian infant males as belonging to the faith.
 During the early period of capitalism, the rise of a large, commercial middle class, mainly in the Protestant countries of the Netherlands and England, brought about a new family ideology centred around the upbringing of children.
 Puritanism stressed the importance of individual salvation and concern for the spiritual welfare of children.
 It became widely recognized that children possess rights on their own behalf.
 This included the rights of poor children to sustenance, membership in a community, education, and job training.
 The Poor Relief Acts in Elizabethan England put responsibility on each Parish to care for all the poor children in the area.
 And prior to the 20th century, three major branches of Christianity—Catholicism, Orthodoxy and Protestantism—as well as leading Protestant reformers Martin Luther and John Calvin generally held a critical perspective of birth control.

 The church's Family History Library is the world's largest library dedicated to genealogical research.